LocPham263/Fashion_recommender/README.md

 The dataset used in this project is [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist).
 The initial `Fashion-MNIST` dataset has `idx-ubyte.gz` format, so I used `data_preprocessing.py` file to extract and rearrange the dataset in `jpg` format (You can find it in the `./data/test_original_size` and `./data/test_original_size` folder.
 The original size of each image is 28x28 pixels.
 Each pixel value is in the uint8 format and has the intensity range of 0-1.

 At first, I tried feature extractor algorithms on the default Fashion-MNIST dataset but it failed because of the size and intensity range.
 Therefore, I have to scale-up the images to 10 times (280x280 pixels) and intensity range to 0-255.
+One more thing to notice, because of the limitations in hardware resource, I only use 9000 images in the `./data/test/` folder for training and the other 1000 for testing.
+Here is the [link](https://drive.google.com/file/d/1keVA3yja2c8vGFZDQRUNK4QpDU4_PfSn/view?usp=sharing) of the processed dataset in this work.

 In addition, the label of the dataset is as the table below:
 |Label  | Description|